 Carlos Reutemann led from start to finish to win for Brabham.
 1967 champion Denny Hulme finished second – it turned out to be his final podium as he would retire at the end of the season – while James Hunt completed the top three with yet another podium finish for Hesketh.

 Niki Lauda had announced his retirement (for good, this time) during the weekend and was on great form.
 He led during the race, but a fairytale victory on home ground wasn’t to be when his engine popped, allowing Alain Prost to cruise through to the win.

 The most amusing story came from Ligier.
 Andrea de Cesaris totalled his car in an enormous and spectacular accident during the race, yet somehow he managed to walk away.
 When he got back to the pits he told his team the car had broken (his filthy overalls weren’t a giveaway, apparently), so when they finally saw a replay, they weren’t best pleased.
 Team boss Guy Ligier reportedly said “I cannot afford to keep employing this man” and a race later, de Cesaris was fired.

 Ferrari won the constructors’ title again when Rubens Barrichello led Michael Schumacher home for a one-two.
 It wasn’t the greatest race, but Anthony Davidson did make his debut for Minardi, so there is that.

-Swiss driver Michael May (born 1934) started two races in a Lotus in 1961, whilst John Rhodes (born 1927) drove a Cooper in just one race - the 1965 British GP.
+Swiss driver Michael May (born 1934) started two races in a Lotus in 1961, while John Rhodes (born 1927) drove a Cooper in just one race – the 1965 British GP.